-Present law provides for calculation of benefits for LASERS members, including probation and parole officers in the primary component.
-Provides that a LASERS member who retires effective on or after July 1, 1973, shall receive a maximum retirement allowance equal to 2.5% of average final compensation for every year of creditable service.
-Proposed law retains present law.
+Prior law provided for calculation of benefits for LASERS members, including probation and parole officers in the primary component.
+Provided that a LASERS member who retires effective on or after July 1, 1973, shall receive a maximum retirement allowance equal to 2.5% of average final compensation for every year of creditable service.
+New law retains prior law.

-Present law provides for calculation of benefits for members of the secondary component.
-Provides that a member of the secondary component shall receive a maximum retirement allowance equal to 3-1/3% of average final compensation for every year of creditable service.
+Prior law provided for calculation of benefits for members of the secondary component.
+Provided that a member of the secondary component shall receive a maximum retirement allowance equal to 3-1/3% of average final compensation for every year of creditable service.

-Proposed law provides that adult probation and parole officers who were employed on or before Dec.
-31, 2001, who opted to remain in the primary component pursuant to present law, and who retire or enter the Deferred Retirement Option Plan (DROP) on or after July 1, 2014, shall receive a maximum retirement allowance equal to 3% of average compensation for service prior to July 1, 2014, and 3-1/3% of average compensation for service on or after July 1, 2014.
+New law provides that adult probation and parole officers who were employed on or before Dec.
+31, 2001, who opted to remain in the primary component pursuant to prior law, and who retire or enter the Deferred Retirement Option Plan (DROP) on or after July 1, 2014, shall receive a maximum retirement allowance equal to 3% of average compensation for service prior to July 1, 2014, and 3-1/3% of average compensation for service on or after July 1, 2014.
 Provides that such a probation and parole officer who entered DROP before July 1, 2014, and who continues in employment after participation in DROP shall receive a supplemental benefit calculated using the 3% accrual rate for post-DROP employment before July 1, 2014, and using the 3-1/3% accrual rate for post-DROP employment on or after July 1, 2014.

-Present law provides for transfer from the primary component to the secondary component.
+Prior law provided for transfer from the primary component to the secondary component.
 Provides that an employee who transfers to the secondary component may transfer service credit from the primary component to the secondary component on an actuarial basis or may transfer the service credit at the accrual rate earned in the primary component.
-Provides that an employee whose transfer to the secondary component was not on an actuarial basis may pay the actuarial cost to "upgrade" his primary component service credit to the secondary component accrual rate of 3-1/3%.
+Provided that an employee whose transfer to the secondary component was not on an actuarial basis may pay the actuarial cost to "upgrade" his primary component service credit to the secondary component accrual rate of 3-1/3%.

-Proposed law provides that, notwithstanding the provisions of present law, any adult probation and parole officer employed before Jan.
-1, 2002, who elected to transfer from the primary component to the secondary component but who opted not to transfer his primary component service credit on an actuarial basis, who did not upgrade his service credit as permitted pursuant to present law, and who retires or enters DROP on or after July 1, 2014, shall receive a benefit calculated at an accrual rate of 3% for all creditable service in the system earned before the date the member transferred to the secondary component.
+New law provides that, notwithstanding prior law, any adult probation and parole officer employed before Jan.
+1, 2002, who elected to transfer from the primary component to the secondary component but who opted not to transfer his primary component service credit on an actuarial basis, who did not upgrade his service credit as permitted pursuant to prior law, and who retires or enters DROP on or after July 1, 2014, shall receive a benefit calculated at an accrual rate of 3% for all creditable service in the system earned before the date the member transferred to the secondary component.